 Tacoma’s food scene is booming right now!

-There are so many cool things to do in Tacoma!
+I’ve found so many cool things to do in Tacoma.

-I’d suggest doing the Sweets Tour from Pretty Gritty Tours.
-It meets just a few blocks away from the Museum and you could easily combine the two activities in one day.
+I suggest doing the Sweets Tour from Pretty Gritty Tours.
+It meets a few blocks away from the Museum and you could easily combine the 2 activities in one day.

-If you don’t want to do the tour, stop by Brown & Haley, makers of the iconic Almond Roca candy and Mountain bars.
-Their factory is nearby and they have lots of free samples, plus discounted items.
+If you don’t want to do the tour, stop by Brown & Haley, makers of the iconic Almond Roca candy and Mountain bars!
+Their factory is nearby, and they have lots of free samples and discounted items.